carbonblack/cbc-binary-toolkit/README.md

 * schema
 * yara-python

+## Performance Metrics

+For details on the expected performance for the CBC Binary Toolkit see the Performance Metrics wiki page [here](https://github.com/carbonblack/cbc-binary-toolkit/wiki/Performance-Metrics).

+The wiki page will be updated with any changes or additional tests that may be run in the future.

 ## Getting Started

 There are two ways to use the Carbon Black Cloud Binary Toolkit.
 You can either run the Binary Analysis Tool using out-of-the-box functionality, or you can use the Toolkit to develop your own tool for processing binaries.